WDDO (1240 AM): WBML: Early years

 The Middle Georgia Broadcasting Company applied to the Federal Communications Commission (FCC) on April 22, 1940, to build a new radio station in Macon using 250 watts on 1420 kHz.
 The company was owned by two oil company executives, Ernest D. Black and E. G. McKenzie, and E. M. Lowe, and an officer in the H. E. Lowe Electric Company.
 Earlier than the proprietors expected, the FCC approved the application on May 21, conditioning the application on identification of suitable studio and transmitter sites, and granted the final permit on August 9 for the station to maintain its transmitter at 8th and Mulberry streets and its studio in Macon's First National Bank Building.

-WBML—the letters representing the stockholders—made its first broadcast on October 15, 1940, a brief opening program at noon, then signed off until 6 p.m. in memory of Henry E. Lowe, who was to have opened the station and served as its manager but instead died of a brief illness two days prior; the funeral service was held at 11 a.m. that morning.
+WBML—the letters representing the stockholders—made its first broadcast on October 15, 1940, a brief opening program at noon, then signed off until 6 p.m. in memory of Henry E. Lowe, who was to have opened the station and served as its manager but instead died of a brief illness two days prior; the funeral service was held at 11 a.m. that day.
 It was an outlet of the Mutual Broadcasting System, with Blue Network programs added in 1943; many Blue shows had not been previously heard in Macon.
 On March 29, 1941, the station moved to 1240 kHz as part of NARBA's national reallocation.

-In 1944, WBML applied for an FM station at 45.7 MHz, which went on the air at 102.3 MHz on February 10, 1947, as WBML-FM and duplicating some of its AM programming.
+In 1944, WBML applied for an FM station on 45.7 MHz, which went on the air on 102.3 MHz on February 10, 1947, as WBML-FM and duplicating some of its AM programming.
 This service continued until it was abruptly shuttered in 1953, with the license deleted on September 23.

 Studios moved into the former Macon Natural Gas building in late 1949, and two years later, the station switched networks to NBC.
 1953 saw WBML join forces with WNEX (1400 AM) and an independent partner to launch WETV, a UHF television station on channel 47 and the first such station in Macon.

 After the September 1952 death of Black, the company was sold twice in 1953, first to Allen Woodall of Columbus and then to C. R. "Dick" Rader and George W. Patton.
 Rader and Patton immediately divested their share in the television station to WNEX.
 The licensee was renamed Middle South Broadcasting Company in 1959, and the station upgraded to 1,000 watts of power in 1962.

 Prairieland Broadcasting of Georgia, a subsidiary of a group run by Illinois interests, acquired WBML in late 1972 for $632,000.
 The station continued to air contemporary music and NBC programming until 1976, when both were dropped as WBML became Macon's second country music station.
 Prairieland sold the outlet to Network, Inc., in 1976, citing its relative distance from the company's Illinois base; Network moved its studios, citing cramped quarters at its studios on Riverside Drive, which had been in use since 1966 but which Prairieland had retained in the sale.